CMA-ES/c-cmaes/README.md

                uncertainty handling (Hansen et al 2009).
 - cmaes.h : Header, e.g. declaration of struct cmaes_t.
 - cmaes.c : Source code.
-- initials.par : Parameters to be read by the cmaes, e.g. problem
+- cmaes_initials.par : Parameters to be read by the cmaes, e.g. problem
       dimension, initial search point and initial standard deviation.
       This file should be edited.
-- signals.par : File for controlling the running program.
+- cmaes_signals.par : File for controlling the running program.
 Printing or writing to a file/console can be set on/off while the program is running.
 Regular termination can be forced.
 On delivery the writing is in accordance with the plotting using: